ai-cfia/dev-rel-docs/Developement-With-AI/001_generate_qna_for_search_test_implementation.md

   limit.
 To manage this, alternative chunks are considered if text exceeds a specific length.
 This is not supposed to happen, but we added a protection just in case.
-- **Scoring Challenges:** Difficulties persist in accurately scoring pages due to varying webpage sizes and complexities in identifying specific page types.
-  And the way the scoring is currently made in the database.
+- **Scoring Challenges:** Difficulties persist in accurately scoring pages due to varying webpage sizes, complexities in identifying specific page types, and the current method of scoring in the database.

 ## Next Steps for Improvements
 - Continue refining the scoring mechanism for didactic and guidance pages.
-- Make the unit tests for the search Q&A generation function working.
+- Ensure that the unit tests for the search Q&A generation function are functioning correctly.

 The system aims to provide valuable Q&A pairs and ensure search result accuracy, addressing challenges in chunk quality and scoring accuracy along the way.